-Anyone who hasn't been paying careful attention could be forgiven for not knowing that the answer is July 2009 - which still has four days left in it.
-A roadside explosion killed four Americans last Monday, meaning at least 30 have died this month; the previous high was 28 in June 2008.
+Unless you've been paying careful attention, you can be forgiven for not knowing that the answer is this month, July 2009 -- which still has more than a week left in it.
+A roadside explosion killed four Americans on Monday, meaning at least 30 have died this month; the previous high was 28 in June 2008.

-On the same day as the explosion in eastern Afghanistan, Defense Secretary Robert M. Gates announced that the Army will increase in size by as many as 22,000 troops in response to the buildup in Afghanistan and our continuing efforts in Iraq.
+In a related development Monday, Defense Secretary Robert M. Gates announced that the Army will increase by as many as 22,000 troops in response to the military buildup in Afghanistan and our continuing efforts in Iraq.

 This is extremely welcome news.
-For years, the military has been stretched to the breaking point, with multiple deployments - and insufficient rest time between those deployments - becoming the norm.
+For years, the military has been stretched to the breaking point, with multiple deployments and insufficient rest time between those deployments becoming the norm.
 According to New York Times columnist Thomas L. Friedman, the chairman of the Joint Chiefs of Staff, Adm.
-Mike Mullen, while visiting soldiers in Afghanistan, found that many had served third, fourth and even fifth deployments; one Camp Leatherneck veteran was serving overseas for the sixth time.
-That's outrageous - and dangerous.
+Mike Mullen, visiting soldiers in Afghanistan, found that many had served third, fourth and fifth deployments; one Camp Leatherneck veteran was serving overseas for the SIXTH time.
+That's outrageous -- and dangerous.

-Lawrence J. Korb, a former assistant defense secretary in the Reagan administration, wrote recently on The Baltimore Sun's op-ed page that the demands of two wars on an insufficient force are taking a dreadful toll.
-Mr. Korb wrote that as a result of those demands, some 350,000 troops who have served in Iraq or Afghanistan suffer from anxiety, stress or other emotional problems.
-Last year 140 soldiers committed suicide.
+As former assistant defense secretary Lawrence J. Korb wrote recently on The Baltimore Sun's op-ed page, the demands of two wars on an insufficient force are taking a dreadful toll.
+Mr. Korb wrote: "As a result of these back-to-back deployments, some 350,000 troops who have served in Iraq or Afghanistan suffer from anxiety, stress or other emotional problems.
+Many also suffer from depression, and last year 140 soldiers committed suicide."